 As a base, Powerlink utilised the expenditure reported in its Regulatory Financial Statements for the categories Maintenance Support, Network Monitoring and Control and Corporate Overheads.
-Subsequent adjustments were applied to this information to align each category with the RIN definition (refer comparative table below).
+Subsequent adjustments were applied to this information to align each category with the RIN definition.
 Finally the allocated Corporate overhead expenditure was removed (refer methodology below).